xlibraboy/Mike-Dane/18-shortcode-templates/content/a.md

 This is the A markdown file

 {{< myshortcode >}}
-    This is the text inside the shortcode tags
+    This is the text inside the shortcode
 {{< /myshortcode >}}